 More about the subwoofer is the enclosure that encases the sub.
 As we mentioned before, the enclosure can also influence the bass sound.
 For example, a sealed enclosure will have more impressive bass if you like deep tones and more accuracy, but it does muffle the sound a bit.

 A vented enclosure, or sometimes referred to as ported enclosure, is one that isn’t completely sealed.
-This type of enclosure allows for better airflow, more heat dissipation, and overall louder bass.
+This type of enclosure allows for better airflow and overall louder bass without difficulty.
 However, the precision of sound from a vented enclosure is behind that of the sealed enclosure sub.

 Much like speakers, there are two types of subwoofers: active and passive.
 If you aren’t familiar with the difference, our experts are here to clear things up.
 The difference between the two can be summed up in one short sentence.
 A passive sub doesn’t have an amplifier built-in, while an active one does.

 If you are working with a passive sub, then you will need to source an external amplifier, but that takes a lot of effort on your part to make sure it is compatible with your sub.
 Ensure that the impedance matches up to ensure your setup won’t get damaged.

 Although it is less convenient, a passive subwoofer allows for more opportunities to upgrade your system down the line.
 This is because the amp isn’t hardwired into the car stereo system, so you have the freedom to mix and match components without having to replace the entire sub and amp combo.